Peakboard/peakboard.github.io/_administration/12-en-pfadlänge.md

 ref: admin-12
 ---

+In some cases it is necessary to unlimit the path length of Windows IoT.

+This can occur, for example, if an OPC UA certificate with a too long file name is to be used.

+To remove this limit, please follow these steps:

 First click on Manage in the Peakboard Designer and select the menu item “Open Device Portal” for the corresponding Peakboard box.

 ![image_1](/assets/images/admin/pathlength/pathlength_01.png)